magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/empty-shopping-cart-issue-when-multiple-click-on-checkout-from-mini-cart.md

 The `MDVA-10441_EE_2.2.3_v3.composer.patch` patch is also compatible (but might not solve the issue) with the following Adobe Commerce versions and editions:

 * Adobe Commerce on cloud infrastructure versions from 2.2.1 to to 2.2.5
-* Adobe Commerce on-premises versions from 2.2.1 to to 2.2.5
+* Adobe Commerce on-premises versions from 2.2.1 to 2.2.5

 The `MDVA-17078_EE_2.2.5_COMPOSER_v1.patch` patch is also compatible (but might not solve the issue) with the following Adobe Commerce versions and editions: